catseye/Chrysoberyl/article/HTML5 Installations.md

 ### Wanda

 *   installation-of: [Wanda][]
-*   installlation-description: This is a web-based interpreter for the [Wanda][] programming language.
+*   installation-description: This is a web-based interpreter for the [Wanda][] programming language.
 *   installed-implementation: wanda.lua
 *   interactive: true
 *   animated: false